maryrosecook/code-lauren/pages/moving-a-rectangle.md

 Have you written some code?

 If you got stuck, email [mary@maryrosecook.com](mailto:mary@maryrosecook.com) and tell me what you got stuck on, or look at the code below.
-If you didn't get stuck and managed to get a rectangle moving across the screen, compare your code with the code below.

 ```
 left-dist: 1